adamsilver/maintainablecss.com-jekyll/_chapters/05-conventions.md

 description: Learn the simple conventions that MaintainableCSS employs to write modules, components and state.
 ---

-Conventions can be a bone of contention amongst engineers, but what matters most is readability and consistency.
+Conventions often cause dispute amongst engineers.
+If you agree with the rationale behind this approach, then tweaking the convention is hardly a big deal.
+What's most important is readability and consistency.

 With that said, *MaintainableCSS* has the following convention:

 	/* Square brackets denote optional parts */ .<moduleName>[-<componentName>][-<state>] {}